 This one is also totally optional, but for an extra moisturizing boost, you may want to toss in a bit of warmed coconut oil or another oil such as avocado, jojoba, or olive.
 As we all know, oils can get a bit slippery, so please remember to be careful if you decide to add an oil to your milk bath.

 Add 1/2 Cup Epsom Salt

 If you have Epsom salt around, don't be shy about tossing a half or whole cup of it into your milk bath.
-In addition to moisturizing and exfoliating dry skin, Epsom salt has plenty of other benefits, such as potentially easy joint pain, relaxing muscles, and reducing inflammation.
+Epsom salt is a common home remedy for joint pain and relaxing muscles.